adambard/learnxinyminutes-docs/tcsh.html.markdown

 #    unset time
 #    unset tperiod
 #
-# NOTE: If the `backslash_quote' is set, it may create compatibility issues
+# NOTE: If the 'backslash_quote' is set, it may create compatibility issues
 # with other tcsh scripts which was written without it.
 #
-# NOTE: The same for `parseoctal', but it is better to fix the problematic
+# NOTE: The same for 'parseoctal', but it is better to fix the problematic
 # scripts.
 #
 # NOTE: **for beginners only**
-# This enable automatically rescan `path' directories if need to. (like bash)
+# This enable automatically rescan 'path' directories if need to. (like bash)
 #    set autorehash

 #### a nice prompt